pmservice/best-heart-drug-selection/README.md

 ### Local deployment
 Running the application locally is useful when you want to test your changes before deploying them to Bluemix.
 To see how to work with source code, see [Source code changes](#source-code-changes).

-When the changes are ready, open a shell, change directory to your cloned repository and execute `npm start` to start the application.
+When the changes are ready, open a shell, change directory to your cloned repository and execute `npm run build && npm start` to start the application.
 The running application is available in a browser at http://localhost:6001 url.

 Application run locally can also use Bluemix *IBM Watson Machine Learning* service, see [instructions](#link-local-application-with-the-bluemix-environment) how to link it.